 It is perfectly infuriating!
 How DO they do it?

 One might be tempted to think it is all down to experience… but sadly it isn’t so.
 Somehow, years of jet-setting do not translate into a talent for seamless air travel.
-It really is matter of know-how.
+It really is a matter of know-how.

-Luckily, when you run the world’s best travel outfitter you have access to a larger than usual selection of these otherworldly creatures who make journeys across many time zones and through the nuisance and mischief of all the developing worlds’ look like a breeze.
+Luckily, when you run the world’s best travel outfitter you have access to a larger-than-usual selection of these otherworldly creatures who make journeys across many time zones and through the nuisance and mischief of all the developing worlds’ look like a breeze.